danwos/danwos.github.io/docs/posts/2024/manager_pov.rst

 **Mr. Heinzel:** Oh no, we have **spent a lot of money for licenses, to get the best of the best.** So for most expert tools, we were using solutions from market leaders, which were all capable of providing the needed features.
 However, the data quality inside these tools was poor, which sounds like a problem on our side, as we were responsible to input and maintain the data.
 But yes, looks like nobody did this job often enough.
-We tried to change processes, put more men power on the process maintenance part, it helped a little bit but getting the budget for such long going, not planned actions was also not easy.
+We tried to change processes and put more manpower into the process maintenance part, it helped a little bit but getting the budget for such long going, not planned actions was also not easy.
 And honestly speaking, I'm not sure **how a tool switch may change this situation?!**